 Operational definitions are an important part of your plan.
 A clear operational definition allows for consistency in data collection and prevents confusion about whether a child has engaged in a behavior.
 This post will help you understand the key components of an effective definition and provides 9 examples of common behaviors.

-This free course provides even more information than our post Examples of Operational Definitions: 3 Key Components and includes sample definitions for the following behaviors:
+This free course provides even more information than our post Operational Definitions: Clearly Define the Behavior and includes sample definitions for the following behaviors:

 - Escape or Avoidance Behaviors

 Applied Behavior Analysis is a science-driven approach to behavior that depends significantly on the accurate collection of data.
 When collecting data you can choose from a continuous data collection method (frequency, rate, duration, or latency) or a discontinuous data collection method (partial interval, whole interval, or momentary time sampling).
 How do you know which method is best?
 This post will tell you!

 The term “ABC” refers to the context of a behavioral event, describing events that occur before and after a behavior you want to learn more about (antecedent, behavior and consequence).
 While this concept is often thought of in conjunction with reducing challenging behaviors, it is equally effective when teaching new skills.
 Here’s what you need to know about the ABCs of ABA!